 For something bright and refreshing, I love spinach, banana, matcha powder, ginger, and lemon blended with water or coconut water for a super energizing morning elixir.

 This one is my current fave.
-Courgette is harder to find in the frozen food section, so I buy fresh, cut into small chunks and freeze on a parchment-lined tray.
+Zucchini is harder to find in the frozen food section, so I buy fresh, cut into small chunks and freeze on a parchment-lined tray.
 Once frozen, I transfer them to a bag to dig into all week.

 When frozen it’s completely tasteless but still packed with vitamin C and potassium, and lends a creaminess when blended.